maximilien/musings/blogs/ai/5/outline.md

 ## Notes for Drafting

 - **Anecdotes needed:** Flag 3-4 specific hackathon stories to weave throughout (a win, a failure, a surprising connection, a research insight)
+    DONE: include inline
 - **Interviews:** Schedule or draft Q&A with Dave Nielsen and Adam Chan; even 3-4 pull quotes each would add a lot
+    DONE: contacted Dave and Adam and Allie Jones.
+Will include responses to the two questions to each as I get reply.
 - **weave-cli:** Decide how much detail to include — could be a brief mention or a mini case study of testing it at a hackathon
+    DONE: it's in one of anecdote
 - **References to weave in naturally:**
   - Papers: Irani 2015 (co-optation ritual), Trainer et al. 2016 (steering hackathon projects), Huppenkothen et al. 2018 (hackathons for science), Nolte et al. 2020 (collaborative innovation), arXiv 2022 (hackathon projects becoming products).
 Drop these casually — e.g., "researchers like Lilly Irani have argued that..." or "a 2020 study found that..."
   - Blogs/reports: Major League Hacking research reports, Devpost hackathon statistics and trends, Anthropic and OpenAI hackathon retrospectives — good for linking as "further reading" at the end
   - Books (optional depth): Fisher's "The Design of Experiments" for research design nerds, Boellstorff's "Ethnography and Virtual Worlds" for methodology — probably too deep for this post but worth mentioning if the research angle resonates with readers
 - **Potential visuals:** Photo from a hackathon, screenshot of a project, simple infographic of the strategy playbook
+    TODO: I have many need to select.
+Let's have three and spread accross so add placeholder
 - **Substack formatting:** Use pull quotes for key takeaways, keep paragraphs short, consider a TL;DR at the top
+    TODO: and make sure to keep the same voice of previous post as much as possible